Florida's Resident Grasshopper Sparrow

 The future management and restoration of prairie grasslands will have important consequences for the recovery of the Florida grasshopper sparrow.
 Fortunately, the sparrow appears to respond to habitat restoration.
 Increased densities and nesting success occurs on prairies within one year after a burn.
 Public land managers maintain dry prairie habitat for Florida grasshopper sparrows with prescribed fire and expand potential habitat by removing encroaching trees.
 Annual point count surveys are conducted for all populations on public lands to monitor trends and evaluate recovery efforts.
 Genetic analysis of blood samples collected from the remaining sparrows found that they were closely related, indicating some movement among populations.
 Florida grasshopper sparrows did not show a low level of genetic variability characteristic of small populations unlikely to recover.
 A population viability analysis concluded that the subspecies has a 22 percent chance of falling below an extinction threshold of 60 males within the next 50 years.

-For more detailed information about Florida Grasshopper Sparrows and related research projects, visit the Publications page and the Research Update page.
-To view more photos of the Florida Grasshopper Sparrow and its dry prairie habitat, visit the Image Gallery.
+For more detailed information about Florida Grasshopper Sparrows and related research projects, visit the Publications page.